 The OCI was required to implement portions of the Partnership Program in compliance with 2007 Wis.
-Act 20, and utilized a subcommittee of the Office's Life and Health Advisory Council comprised of consumer, industry, intermediary and regulatory members to achieve its duty.
-The group met, in open meetings, three times in the past three months to review and discuss the portions of this rule related to the partnership program being proposed by the OCI.
+Act 20, and utilized a subcommittee comprised of consumer, industry, intermediary and regulatory members to achieve its duty.
+The group met, in open meetings, two times in the past two months to review and discuss Partnership drafts proposed by the OCI.